Teaching computers to write music

 Ji-Sung Kim’s deepjazz project is minimal, but does interesting jazz improvisations.
 Part of the genius is choosing totally chaotic music to try to ape, so you can ape it chaotically.
 (Code)

 Boulanger-Lewandowski, (code and data) for (Boulanger-Lewandowski, Bengio, and Vincent 2012)’s recurrent neural network composition using python/Theano.
 Christian Walder leads a project which shares some roots with that.
-(Walder 2016a, 2016b) Bob Sturm’s FolkRNN does a related thing, but ingeniously redefines the problem by focussing on folk tune notation.
+(Walder 2016a, 2016b) Bob Sturm’s FolkRNN does a related thing, but ingeniously redefines the problem by focusing on folk tune notation.

 5 Incoming